sindar/pRodriguezAssistant/README.md

 - https://youtu.be/VRdHTHkP-H8<br>

 ### Software requirements
 - **2019-07-10-raspbian-buster-lite** is used as OS Linux distribution.
-I assume it should work on any newer(abd previous as well) versions, but haven't tested it.<br>
+I assume it should work on any newer(and previous as well) versions, but haven't tested it.<br>
 - **ALSA** is used for sound subsystem.<br>
 - **[Pocketsphinx](https://github.com/cmusphinx/pocketsphinx)** is the core of the speech recognition. **[Sphinxbase](https://github.com/cmusphinx/sphinxbase)** must be installed for pocketsphinx to work.
 I compiled both from the sources.<br>
 - To control the backlight **[NeoPixel library](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel)** must be installed(with all its dependencies).<br>